elgs/leanweb/README.md

 `lw s` runs the build process and uses the `build/` directory to serve the dev webserver.
 It doesn't do any transformation so if Safari doesn't work, as of today (March/9/2020), Safari still doesn't support class fields.
 I make sure the lastest Chrome will work with the dev build.
-The `dist` should work most, if not all, browsers.
+The `dist` should work for most, if not all, browsers.
+The design decision this is done this way is because I want to the `build/` directory to be ES6 compatible and be independent from any build tools.

 ## More examples and tutorials
 https://leanweb.app